shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 Ward-level festivals offer an opportunity to address these challenges.
 We propose fostering a sense of shared identity and encouraging active participation.
 By bringing together residents, businesses, and local organizations in a festive environment, these events can:

--   **Increase community interaction:**  Platform for residents to meet their neighbors, build relationships, and foster a sense of belonging.
+-   **Increase community interaction:**  Platform for residents to meet their neighbors, build relationships, and support a sense of belonging.

--   **Promote civic engagement:** Organize workshops, discussions, and performances highlighting local issues.
+-   **Promote civic involvement:** Organize workshops, discussions, and performances highlighting local issues.
 Spark interest in civic affairs and encourage active participation.

 -   **Boost local businesses:** Provide a platform for local businesses to show their products and services, stimulating the local economy.

--   **Reduce littering:** Foster a sense of ownership and responsibility for shared spaces, encourage responsible waste management.
+-   **Reduce littering:** Create a sense of ownership and responsibility for shared spaces, encourage responsible waste management.

 -   **Encourage cultural pride:** Instill a sense of pride in the community and its heritage.
 Celebrate local traditions and present artistic talent.